leochilds/refactored-disco/docs/tutorial/stage03_fix/README.md

    crates/secure_input/src/lib.rs
 ```

-At this point `git diff` should show the larger, defensive implementation.
+At this point `git diff` should show the Unicode-aware trimming logic along with
+extra tests for non-breaking spaces.

 ## Rebuild confidence with tests

 The expanded unit test suite now covers multi-byte characters, truncation, and
-overflow behaviour:
+the once-missing whitespace scenario:

 ```bash
 cargo test